About this pest

 Pigs make grunting sounds.
 They also make loud squealing sounds when alarmed or when two boars are fighting.
 Fighting boars can sometimes be heard from a long way off, particularly in areas where the sound is carried across water e.g. around lakes edges or in locations like the Marlborough Sounds.

 Feral pig hair is longer and coarser than that of domestic pigs.
-It can sometimes be found on tree rubs, or where pigs have forced their way under fences.
+Places where traces might be found include: on trees where a pig has been rubbing its rump; where pigs have forced their way under fences; or embedded in the mud where a pig has been wallowing.
 Black is the most common colour, but other colour variations include rusty red to ginger, brown with black spots, brown and white, white with or without a black stripe, grey and smoky blue (the latter colour is common in North Canterbury).

 Pigs’ eyes reportedly do not reflect colour at night because they lack a tapetum lucidum layer inside the eye.
 Species lacking eye shine are usually diurnal (active during the day and sleeping at night).